deNBI/cloud-user-docs/wiki/portal/simple_vm_project.md

 X2Go Images allow you to start your own desktop in the de.NBI Cloud which you can access from any operating system (Windows, Linux, MacOS).

+!!!
+Guacamole
+    Please note, that as an alternative we now offer [Apache Guacamole](customization.md#apache-guacamole).

 ## (Windows only) Export key in OpenSSH format for X2GO

 To connect to a machine with X2GO you have to export your private key in openssh format.
 To achieve this first load your private key into puttygen.